amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 By default, the core MVC framework supports the JDK's javascript engine, [Nashorn](http://openjdk.java.net/projects/nashorn/), but you can also import the [FreeMarker view resolver](https://github.com/alexa-labs/ask-sdk-frameworks-java/tree/master/ask-sdk-mvc-freemarker) or write your own.

-To render a response with JavaScript, we first register a `NashornViewResolver` which will find and execute our scripts:
+To render a response with JavaScript, first register a `NashornViewResolver` which will find and execute your scripts:

 ```java
 package com.example;